-As you probably know, SAS dates are merely formated integers.
+As you probably know, SAS dates are formated integers.
 SAS provides tons of out-of-the-box formats for you to use.
 You can browse them directly in the Format Documentation.
 However, once in a while, you need a date or datetime format, but you can not find an existing format that fits your needs.
-Luckily, you can write your own date format with PROC FORMAT.
+Luckily, you can write your own date format with Proc Format.
 This post will demonstrate a few examples.

-You can use the Datatype=Date Option to specify that the format is to be applied to a date value.
+You can use the Datatype=Date Option in the Picture Statement to specify that the format is to be applied to a date value.
 Next, we use the concept of directives to tell SAS how to present the date.
 There are quite a lot of directives to choose from.
 Three of them are listed below

 %A: The full weekday name (Monday, Tuesday, …)

 %a: The abbreviated weekday name (Mon, Tue, …)